Nattawut30/nattawut-boonnoon-credit-risk-analysis/README.md

 # <p align="center">👩🏻‍💻 Run the Code ⚙️<p/>
 1. Make sure you have Python 3.11 or newer installed on your system.

-2. Download the training file in Data folder

-3. Go to the project folder where 'nattawut_credit_risk_refactored.py' and 'requirements.txt' are located.

-4. (Optional but recommended) Create a virtual environment:
+2. (Optional but recommended) Create a virtual environment:

 - Run: python -m venv venv